-With this type of Memory StickTM, also called the MG Memory StickTM, you can enjoy the following features:
+With this type of Memory Stick[TM], also called the MG Memory Stick[TM], you can enjoy the following features:

-- 32, 64 and 128 MB capacity versions.
+- □ 32, 64 and 128 MB capacity versions.

 - Storage of up to 120 minutes of audio data.

 - Download and save:

 - digital music

 - pictures

 - movies, and more.

 - Combine data files to add music to your home movies, for example.

 - Transfer and share data between several digital products.

 - MagicGate Copyright Protection Technology.

-- SDMI (Secure Digital Music Initiative) Compliance.
+- □ SDMI (Secure Digital Music Initiative) Compliance.

-- SonicStage software.
+- □ SonicStage software.

-So that you further distinguish a MagicGate Memory StickTM from a generic one, look for:
+So that you further distinguish a MagicGate Memory Stick[TM] from a generic one, look for:

-- the logo printed on it - a protruding dot located on the back.
+- the selection of the - a protruding dot located on the back.

-MagicGate is a copyright protection technology that complies with the standards set by SDMI (Secure Digital Music Initiative, an organization working to draw up industry standard specifications in order to protect copyrights of digital music).

-The place logo indicates the copyright protection system devised by Sony.
+- MagicGate is a copyright protection technology that complies with the standards set by SDMI (Secure Digital Music Initiative, an organization working to draw up industry standard specifications in order to protect copyrights of digital music). - The copyright protection system devised by Sony.
 It is not meant to guarantee compatibility with other media.